spdx/spdx-3-model/model/Software/Properties/packageUrl.md

 ## Description

-A package URL is an attempt to standardize package representations in order to reliably identify and locate software packages.
+A package URL (commonly pronounced and referred to as "purl") is an attempt to standardize package representations in order to reliably identify and locate software packages.
 A packageUrl is a URL string which represents a package in a mostly universal and uniform way across programming languages, package